scummvm/scummvm/doc/docportal/other_platforms/ios.rst

 This page contains all the information you need to get ScummVM up and running on an iOS device.

+ScummVM is an open source software, which means you can get, modify, and compile the source code yourself.
+If you want to do so, see the :doc:`ios_build` page.

 Installing ScummVM
 =====================